wbeebe/pyqt/README.md

 not clean, reasonably idiomatic Python.
 They looked, without exception, to have been copied from elsewhere, code that was removed from larger applications, with a lot of useless junk left over from the initial pruning.
-These examples are written to do exactly what they will do with code specifically written for that purpose using Python 3 and Qt 5 to illusrate a specific point.
+These examples are written to do exactly what they say they will do with code specifically written for that purpose using Python 3 and Qt 5 to illusrate a specific point.

 I've tried to provide comments inside the code body of each example, except where it made no sense because the code itself was self-documenting.
 For example,